RULES & REGULATIONS OF TOTALSPORTS TWO OCEANS MARATHON 2023

 The Two Oceans Marathon NPC (TOM) events are classified as the Ultra Marathon, Half Marathon, Trail Runs, Fun Runs, and the International Friendship Run that take place annually, although all events may not take place in each given year.
 The ability of the Two Oceans Marathon to host each or any of these events in any given year depends on the prevailing circumstances in the year concerned.

-Entrants, also referred to as athletes in these rules, undertake to abide by the following rules and agree to the following conditions:
+Entrants, also referred to as athletes or participants in these rules, undertake to abide by the following rules and agree to the following conditions:

 Rules for entries for all events

 - The Two Oceans Ultra Marathon and the Two Oceans Half Marathon are held under the auspices, rules and regulations of World Athletics (WA), International Association of Ultrarunners (IAU), The South African Association of Mountain Endurance Sport (SAAMES), Athletics South Africa (ASA) and Western Province Athletics (WPA).

 - The athletes agree to participate at their own risk and by their entry and participation fully indemnify the organisers of the Two Oceans Marathon events, the Two Oceans Marathon NPC, Athletics South Africa, Western Province Athletics, City of Cape Town, SANParks, all official sponsors and partners, volunteer groups, medical suppliers, and any and all local authorities, from any direct or indirect loss or damage, however caused, arising from their participation in the event or related to the event, including pre-race and post-race activities.